blog posts

 Line 10

-The condition i <= 10 is then evaluated.
-Because, right, the body of the loop runs, which prints Line 1 on the screen.
+The condition i = 10 is then evaluated.
+The body of the loop runs right, which prints Line 1 on the screen.

-Then the expression ++ i is executed.
+Then, the expression ++ i is executed.
 The value of i has now been increased to 2.
-Again, the condition i <= 10 is evaluated to be correct and the loop body is executed which prints Line 2 on the screen.
+Again, the condition i = 10 is evaluated to be correct, and the loop body is executed, which prints Line 2 on the screen.

 This iteration process continues until i = 11.
-When i equals 11, the condition i <= 10 is false and the loop ends.
+When i equals 11, the condition i <= 10 is false, and the loop ends.

 Example 2: ring for